The 6 best AI customer service software platforms of 2026

 Find a tool that works with you, not against you

 Your AI tool should fit into your workflow, not force you to change everything.
 Steer clear of solutions that require you to abandon your current helpdesk or spend months on a painful integration.
-The right platform should plug into the tools you already use and start helping out from day one.
+The right platform should plug into the tools you already use, like the trusted Gorgias or Freshdesk ecosystems, and start helping out from day one.

 This video demonstrates how a modern AI tool can fully automate customer service processes, from handling messages to processing tickets within your existing software.